 We can help you with career counseling, resume development, interviewing skills, and job searching strategies.
 Contact firstname.lastname@example.org to start building your career strategy.

 We are committed to serving students with disabilities equally.
-Our student resource center (SRC) houses the Office of Disabilities and will advocate on behalf of students for reasonable accommodations for physical, mental, learning, and/or emotional disabilities.
+Our Center for Student Success and Engagement (CSSE) houses the Office of Disabilities and will advocate on behalf of students for reasonable accommodations for physical, mental, learning, and/or emotional disabilities.

 We strongly encourage veteran or active duty students with a disability to contact the Office of Disabilities by emailing DS@mtc.edu or stopping by room BR 183F, located in the SRC during the admissions process.

 We employ a licensed professional clinical counselor to help students address personal challenges and barriers to academic success.
 Consultations with the counselor are confidential and free to MTC students.
-For more information, visit the Student Resource Center or contact Mike Stuckey at 740-386-4171
+For more information, visit the Center for Student Success and Engagement or contact Mike Stuckey at 740-386-4171